alteryx/promote-r-client/README.md

 <hr>

 ### Deployment
-There are multiple way to run your `deploy.R` script and deploy your model.
+There are multiple ways to run your `deploy.R` script and deploy your model.
 1. In in an active R shell session, you can source the deploy.R file.
 ```r
 source("deploy.R")